 - Marine Force Recon – US Marine Corps

 - Asymmetric Warfare Group – U.S. Army

-Some people claim Tier status depends on funding but this isn’t true.
-Tier ranking really is to do with eliteness, this is why the CIA’s Special Activities Division (SAD) and within that the paramilitary Special Operations Group (SOG) recruit from Tier 1 units.
-These elite agencies, such as SAD/SOG/SAC, recruit from DEVGRU and Delta, not from Army Rangers, etc. Even when the CIA uses special forces units for operations and not SAD/SOG they still choose Tier 1 units, not Tier 2 ones.
-When the CIA launched the operation to kill or capture Osama Bin Laden in Abbottabad, Pakistan they didn’t use a regular SEAL Team, they used the Development Group (DEVGRU) rather than a standard SEAL Team.
+It is often believed that Tier status is determined by funding; however, this notion is incorrect.
+Tier ranking pertains to superiority, which is why the CIA’s Special Activities Center (SAC) and the paramilitary Special Operations Group (SOG) select from Tier 1 units.
+These elite agencies, such as SAD/SOG/SAC, recruit from DEVGRU and Delta, not from the Army Rangers.
+Even when the CIA employs special forces units for operations, they still opt for Tier 1 rather than Tier 2 units.
+For example, when the CIA orchestrated the operation to eliminate or capture Osama Bin Laden in Abbottabad, Pakistan, they utilized the Development Group (DEVGRU) rather than a standard SEAL Team.

-Some would even argue that Rangers (75th Ranger Regiment) are currently Tier 1 due to the extremely high demand for its direct-action skillset.
+It could be argued that the Rangers (75th Ranger Regiment) have reached Tier 1 status due to the overwhelming demand for their direct-action expertise.

 * The expression “Special Mission Unit” or “Special Missions Unit” (SMU) is a formal terminology that is occasionally employed, particularly in the United States, to designate certain military Special Operations Forces.
 These specialized units have played a role in high-profile military operations, such as the demise of Osama Bin Laden.